BRutan/StochasticVolatilityMLE/README.md

 ![alt text](https://raw.githubusercontent.com/BRutan/StochasticVolatilityMLE/master/Assets/SDEs.png)

-"This repository is an application of this paper to price an option where the underlying stock prices follows this Stochastic Differential Equation.
+This repository is an application of this paper to price an option where the underlying stock prices follows this Stochastic Differential Equation.